jo-kyr/Role-Playing-Game/my_report/README.md

 # 3rd Deliverable
 #### Visual Styling - Particles
+After studying the 'Ruby' tutorial, as well as some other online resources, I made my own particle effect.
+I used this as a base, twicking as needed, for all the "explosions" I wanted for the game.
+I mainly changed the sprite images (so that the color matches the object exploding) and the starting speed, size and spread (so that each effect gives a different impression).
+I added these effects to the bullets, the enemies, the player and the chest.

 #### Visual Styling - User Interface & Head Up Display
+Firstly, I searched online for some user interface elements that I felt matched the aesthetic of the game.
+I found a wooden collection at Freepik, which I downloaded and edited in Adobe Illustrator in order to seperate the elements and keep the ones I needed.
+Following the tutorial I made the health bar, then applied the same logic for the speed bar and the bullet/ammo counters.
+Lastly, I created a score counter.
+The player gains 'xp' when picking up a collectible (different amount depending on the type) or killing an enemy.
+If the player gets hit by an enemy, they lose 'xp'.

 #### World Interactions - Dialog Raycast
+Following the tutorial, I created my own NPC character that the player can interact with.
+There was an issue with the Raycast not recognizing the Layer that the NPC was on (even when bit shifting the layer number) which I ultimately couldn't solve and had to work around it.
+I mapped the interaction to the 'R' key.
+When the player nears the NPC, a pop-up apperas that shows which button to use to interact.
+I achieved this with a box collider that triggers the pop-up.
+This could also be done with Raycast, but I wanted to test both methods.

 #### World Interactions - Teleportation
+Firstly, I had to decide what the player would be using to teleport across the level.
+In the tileset I downloaded I found a "shrine"
 #### Audio
 #### Start Menu
 #### Build, Run, Distribute